teresa-m/training-material/topics/ecology/tutorials/NEAL_tutorial/tutorial.md

 > > > <solution-title></solution-title>
 > > >
 > > > 1.
 There are two sounds:
-> > >   - In the higher frequencies, you can hear Turdus merula sounds
+> > >   - In the higher frequencies, you can hear *Turdus merula* sounds
-> > >   - In the lower frequencies, you can hear an insect noise.
+> > >   - In the lower frequencies, you can hear a flying insect noise.
 > > >
 > > {: .solution}
 > {: .question}